sudorandom/kmcd.dev/content/posts/2026/bgp-kmcd-dev/index.md

 This project shifted from a monolithic live map to a distributed educational tool.
 Choosing specialized tools for each layer (Rust for throughput, Go for rendering, and Protobuf for data delivery) made the system more stable and capable.

 I set out to visualize the internet, but ended up understanding it.
 I even built something that might help others do the same.
-If there's one takeaway here, it's that "learning by building" involves more than the code you write.
-It's also about the clarity you gain when you try to explain that code to the rest of the world.
+If there's one takeaway here, it is that "learning by building" involves more than the code you write.
+It is also about the clarity you gain when you try to explain that code to the rest of the world.

 Explore the tools and live data at [bgp.kmcd.dev](https://bgp.kmcd.dev).
 Source code is on [GitHub](https://github.com/sudorandom/livemap.kmcd.dev/).